An analysis of ssh bruteforce attacks

 Service accounts

-There's a smaller number of attempts on service accounts, but they're spread out over many different usernames.
+There's a smaller number of attempts on service accounts, so they're spread out over many different usernames.

 postgres